-- 1. Remove the plug from the head of the rivet. - 2.
-Using a 1/8-in. drill bit, drill out the rivet. - 3.
+- 1. Remove the plug and end-cap from the handlebar. - 2.
 Using compressed air between the grip and the handlebar, twist the grip back and forth until it slides free of the handlebar.

 ■NOTE: Whenever a part is worn excessively, cracked, or damaged in any way, replacement is necessary.